 Mental and emotional health

-Depression can also adversely affect a person's blood sugar control and lead to fatigue.
+Depression can also adversely affect blood sugar control, which may increase the risk of fatigue.

 In fact, many of the symptoms of depression relate directly to fatigue, including: